goruco/videos/_includes/bios/2008/giles-bowkett.md

-[Giles Bowkett](http://gilesbowkett.blogspot.com/)'s programming blog is well-read in the Ruby community and occasionally gets 10,000-visit days.
+<a href="http://gilesbowkett.blogspot.com/">Giles Bowkett's</a> programming blog is well-read in the Ruby community
+and occasionally gets 10,000-visit days.
 He has worked with Perl, <span class="caps">PHP</span>, Python, Java, JavaScript, ActionScript &#8211; all the usual suspects &#8211; and now spends nearly all his time coding Ruby.
 He&#8217;s worked on the